kyrsideris/confluent-kafka-python-example/README.md

 ###Gotcha
 The python kafka client will not get the updated list immediately of brokers as the kafka clients are scaling up.
-The update rate of the broker list depends on the {{metadata.max.age.ms}} period on 0.10 and {{topic.metadata.refresh.interval.ms}} on 0.8.
+The update rate of the broker list depends on the metadata refresh interval {{metadata.max.age.ms}} or {{topic.metadata.refresh.interval.ms}}.
-So if we kill the master kafka container that was instantiated in the beginning, before the {{metadata.max.age.ms}} from the instantiation time, then the producer and consumer will fail.
+So if we kill the master kafka container that was instantiated in the beginning before the metadata refresh interval, from the instantiation time, then the producer and consumer will fail.

+Check the configuration properties: https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md

 Kill the kafka master:
 ```bash